-Hotel Senacki is one of Krakow's newest hotels, and is located in an attractive part of town.
-Situated just minutes away from Wawel Hill, with the Royal Castle and the Cathedral, and the Old Square and Kazimierz, the Jewish district, the hotel is perfect for visitors.
+Hotel Senacki is one of Krakow's newest hotels and boasts a convenient location in a popular area of the city.
+Guests have easy access to Wawel Hill, the Royal Castle and Cathedral, Old Square and Kazimierz, the Jewish district.
 The hotel has a restaurant, safe deposit box, luggage storage, room service, laundry and ironing service, a gift shop and free Internet.
 The on-site restaurant serves traditional Polish cuisine and offers a full bar with wine from around the world.

 Housed in a three-story manor, Hotel Kosciuszko has 21 rooms and suites, creating a cozy and intimate atmosphere for guests during their April stay.
 Room choices include a standard single, standard double or deluxe double and all rooms come with free breakfast each morning.
 Other room amenities include air conditioning, safe, mineral water and coffee maker.
 After a day of exploring Krakow, dine in the Kosciuszko Restaurant, serving up Polish favorites and European cuisine.